2023 Commencement

 Teaching Professor, Practicum Education and Assistant Dean, Recruitment and Workforce Development

-Specializes in the administration of grant-funded initiatives with a focus on workforce development programs that train MSW students.
+Specializes in the administration of initiatives with external funding, such as grants, with a focus on workforce development programming that trains students, primarily MSWs.

 Media Contact